kalwalt/kalwaltart.com/_posts/2020-05-11-webarkit-new-webar-organization.md

 For now we have a basic website [webarkit.github.io](https://webarkit.github.io/), with which we will make public news regarding the development of the code and tools.
 So if you are interested take note of this.

-Further news will be released constantly on the Website and on Twitter [@WebarkitO](https://twitter.com/WebarkitO) and other social channels.
+Further news will be released constantly on our website and on Twitter [@WebarkitO](https://twitter.com/WebarkitO) and other social channels.

 If you are a developer and you would like to contribute in some way to the project just send us a message to our twitter account, we will happy to add you and discuss all together about the project.